Updated October 20

 Here are the small but cool Gabriel pictures from the article:

 The Irish Film Institute, one of the sponsors for this unique experience, has made really wonderful photos from the event available at Flickr (Thank you, IFI)!
 A few are below and all of the Gabriel Byrne pics are in the Gallery now.

 Wind?
 Humidity?
 Fluffy!

 Thanks to Det.
 Logan at the BH Forum for the heads up on these great pics!

 Guests of The Nation, with an introduction by Cultural Ambassador Gabriel Byrne, will be screened at 7:00 p.m. tonight.
 Tickets are available from the Alice Tully Hall box office, 212.671.4050, and the Lincoln Center website.
 As we noted in a previous posting, this is a silent film, with music composed especially for the film by Niall Byrne and live orchestral accompaniment by Ireland’s RTÉ Concert Orchestra.
-And you can read more about this event at the Lincoln Center webpage devoted to it.

 From The Irish Echo